-SPECIAL MEETING OF STOCKHOLDERS, DECEMBER \\, 2003 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+SPECIAL MEETING OF STOCKHOLDERS, DECEMBER 9, 2003 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned hereby appoints William D. Zollars, Daniel J. Churay, and each of them, with full power of substitution, Proxies of the undersigned to vote all shares of Common Stock of Yellow Corporation, standing in the name of the undersigned or with respect to which the undersigned is entitled to vote, at the Special Meeting of Stockholders of Yellow Corporation, to be held at the Company's General Office, 10990 Roe Avenue, Overland Park, Kansas on \\\\\\, 2003, at 9:30 a.m., CST, and at any reconvened meeting(s) after any adjournment(s) or postponement(s) thereof.
+The undersigned hereby appoints William D. Zollars, Daniel J. Churay, and each of them, with full power of substitution, Proxies of the undersigned to vote all shares of Common Stock of Yellow Corporation, standing in the name of the undersigned or with respect to which the undersigned is entitled to vote, at the Undersigned of With respect to Which the undersigned is entitled to vote, a the Special Meeting of Stockholders of Yellow Corporation, to be held at the Company's General Office, 10990 Roe Avenue, Overland Park, Kansas on December 9, 2003, at 9:30 a.m., CST, and at any reconvened meeting(s) after any adjournment(s) or postponement(s) thereof.